 Greens powder is a dry form of many required vegetables and even fruits.
 Sometimes manufacturers take the juice and dry it out to crush it into powder form.
 Other companies just dry the fruit itself to grind it into a powder—more on that below.

-Greens powder can be an excellent option for people on the run or too busy sometimes to get all the veggies they need.
+Greens powder can be an excellent option for people on the run or too busy sometimes to get all the necessary veggies.
 It acts as a safety net to ensure you get a healthy dose of vegetables every day, regardless of your lifestyle.

 Greens powders mostly come in two different forms.